JohnVithor/JohnVithor/README.md

 ### Undergraduate student in Computer Science at Universidade Federal do Rio Grande do Norte (UFRN)

-- :briefcase: I’m currently working as a Java backend developer in a Research Project of IMD in partnership with the PRF
+- :briefcase: I’m currently working as a Python-Django backend developer in the Laboratory of Technological Innovation in Health (LAIS/UFRN)
 - :mortar_board: I’m currently studying the following subjects on university:
-  -  Distributed Programming
+  -  Reinforcement Learning
-  -  Especification and Validation of Programs
+  -  Embedded Systems
-  -  Computer Graphics
+  -  Human-Computer Interaction
 - :memo: I'm have interest in learn more about:
   - Big Data
   - Reinforcement Learning